UnterrainerInformatik/java-jre-utils/README.md

 ## ShutdownHook

 If you'd like some code running before the Java-VM shuts down, then this is the way to go.
-I use it shutting down the EntityManagerFactory for some programs as gracefully as it gets.
+I use it for shutting down the EntityManagerFactory in some programs as gracefully as it gets.

 ### Example